ucdrstdenis/ECS150-Project2/README.md

 `ExampleFiles` - Directory containing instructor provided files and the assignment.

+`REPORT.md` - A copy of this README.md file

 ## A Highly Detailed Overview of libuthread.a ##
 ### Phase 1 - A Queue API ###
 We first implemented a FIFO queue, by making modifications in `queue.c`.
 We defined the node and queue structures as typedefs, then defined the functions `queue_create()`, `queue_destroy()`, `queue_enqueue()`, `queue_dequeue()`, `queue_delete()`, `queue_iterate()`, and `queue_length()`.
 All implementations excluding `queue_iterate()` and `queue_delete()` are *O(1)*.